merklefruit/SaaS4Devs/README.md

 # 🎳 Contributions

 If you'd like to add something to this document, please do by contacting me by email.
 Feel free to send PRs here on GitHub too.
-As you’ve probably noticed, a lot of sections are still marked as TODO.

 Email: [nicksmavic@gmail.com](mailto:nicksmavic@gmail.com)

 ---

 # 🗺 Roadmap

+NOTE: This repo is no longer being maintained, but here are some useful areas to look into if you wish to expand or contribute to this resource:

 - Add Slack groups of prolific SaaS communities
 - Add a Twitter List of micro-SaaS founders & makers